LUXURY ON WINGS

 By 1965 Pan Am had inaugurated "Theatre in the Air" movie features with overhead screens plus 10 audio channels of programmed listening.

-The inauguration of the 747, "The Queen of the Skies," took everyone into a new global era of travel where the emphasis was on passenger comfort and, for first-class passengers, the return of the cruise ship experiences with a "flying restaurant," bar and lounge.
+In January 1970, the inauguration of the first widebody Pan Am 747, "The Queen of the Skies," took everyone into a new global era of travel where the emphasis was on passenger comfort and, for first-class passengers, the return of the cruise ship experience, this time with a "flying restaurant," bar. and lounge.